pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

       subtitle: "`Access all courses we create`.\n\nA structured path to mastering the essentials of Firmware and Systems Software Engineering."
       description: "Embedded Systems Software Engineering includes writing firmware for micro-controllers and system software for application grade CPUs involving boot-loaders, device trees and higher level operating systems. \n\n

       While there are several resources available online.
 Each offers a narrow view of one entity of the several.
-We have created and organised courses, that will take you from `Zero to Hero` in Firmware and Systems Software Engineering."
+We have created and organized courses, that will take you from `Zero to Hero` in Firmware and Systems Software Engineering."
       previewCover: "/products/embedded-engineering/cover.png"
       # previewVideo: "/products/embedded-engineering/portal.mov"
       bestSeller: "yes"